Best Baby Breathing Monitors Compared: Nanit vs Babysense vs Sense-U

 What’s Included in the Nanit Complete Monitoring System

-- Nanit Plus Camera – wall-mounted or with a floorstand (floorstand option is more)
+- Nanit Pro Camera – wall-mounted or with a floorstand (floorstand option costs more)

-- Multi-stand for when you have to take the Nanit with you to Gran’s house.
+- Multi-stand for when you have to take the Nanit with you on the go

 Ease of Installation